mitralabs/coco/README.md

 4. Follow [this ReadMe](/services/README.md) to install the additional services.

 Well done.
 Now and lastly, to set up your coco device, follow [this ReadMe](/coco/firmware/README.md)

+## Final Notes:
+1. [Nico Stellwag](https://nicolasstellwag.com) wrote a paper on the RAG pipeline.
+The final code before submisson can be found on the *hack-nico* Branch in the [RAG](test/rag/)-Folder.
+2. All the code that was developed during the hessian.ai funding period is on the *hessian-ai* branch.